dan-nagle/h2m/README.txt

 This option will be ignored if -download is specified.

 -CLANG_LIB_PATH	[path]		Option to specify the absolute path to the Clang libraries.
-The directory specified should contain libclang... libclangToolingRefactor.
+The directory specified should contain libclang to libclangToolingRefactor.
 These may be .a or .so files.
 This option only needs to be specified if ClangConfig.cmake cannot be found.
 If this option is specified, -CLANG_BUILD_PATH and -CLANG_INCLUDE_PATH must